-If the character rests while in heavy armor, they must make a DC 20 Endurance check.
-Failure resorts in an uncomfortable and fitful sleep, where the character does not gain the full benefits of rest.
-They count the long rest as a short rest.
-Resting in super heavy armor has the same effect, but requires a DC 30 Endurance check.
+If the character rests while in heavy or super heavy armor, they must make a DC 15 Endurance check.
+Failure resorts in an uncomfortable and fitful sleep, and when the character awakes they take a have a fatigue score of 1.